The 3 Most High Power Green Foods

 How to use it:

 This algae can be bought at most health food stores as a powder or in the freezer department as “E3Live”.
-You can mix it in to many dishes or can be added to salad dressings, smoothies, or consumed as a liquid shot.
+You can mix it into many dishes, add it to salad dressings or smoothies, or consume it as a liquid shot.

-Spirulina has been used by the indigenous people of Mexico and Africa for millennia.
-Check out this green superfood to supercharge your blood, energize your immune system and as a substitute for animal based protein.
+Spirulina has been used by indigenous peoples in Mexico and Africa for millennia.
+Check out this green superfood to supercharge your blood, energize your immune system and as a substitute for animal-based protein.

 Use it for: